dnichols1/dnichols1.github.io/_posts/2021-07-07-angular-momentum-definitions.md

 ---
 layout: single
-title:  "Paper: Definitions of (super) angular momentum in asymptotically flat spacetimes: Properties and applications to compact-binary mergers"
+title:  "Research Theme: Definitions of (super) angular momentum in asymptotically flat spacetimes"
 date:   2021-07-07
 categories: papers
 ---

-This post highlights a paper that investigates several commonly used definitions of angular momentum and super angular momentum in asymptotically flat spacetimes and the differences in the values of the (super) angular momentum predicted by these definitions for binary-black-hole mergers.
+This post highlights a paper and essay that investigates several commonly used definitions of angular momentum and super angular momentum in asymptotically flat spacetimes and the differences in the values of the (super) angular momentum predicted by these definitions for binary-black-hole mergers.

-## Paper Highlighted ##
+## Papers Highlighted ##

 * A. Elhashash and **D. A. Nichols**.
 "Definitions of (super) angular momentum in asymptotically flat spacetimes: Properties and applications to compact-binary mergers."
 [Phys.
 Rev. D 104, 024020 (2021)](https://doi.org/10.1103/PhysRevD.104.024020),
 [arXiv:2101.12228](http://arxiv.org/abs/2101.12228).

+* G. Compere and **D. A. Nichols**.
+"Classical and Quantized General-Relativistic Angular Momentum," (2021). [arXiv:2103.17103](https://arxiv.org/abs/2103.17103).

-## Summary of the Paper ##
+## Summary of the Papers ##

 ![](/images/deltaJz.png)